Signs of Growth in Your Teen

-Human beings have a propensity to focus on the negative (the dead tree), which then that takes up all our attention.
+Human beings have the propensity to focus on the negative (the dead tree), which then takes up all our attention.
 We start creating stories in our head about the negative and then we end up feeling discouraged.

 So where do I look?

-You look for small growth in her choices, attitude, reactions, habits, relational interactions and character traits.
+You look for a small growth in her choices, attitude, reactions, habits, relational interactions, and character traits.